John Florio: His father Michelangelo

 John's father, Michelangelo Florio, born in Tuscany, had been a Franciscan friar before converting to the Protestant faith.
 He was a fervent Protestant with Jewish ancestors.
 He got into trouble with the Inquisition in Italy, after preaching in Naples, Padua, and Venice.
 Seeking refuge in England during the reign of Edward VI, he was appointed pastor of the Italian Protestant congregation in London in 1550.
 He was also a member of the household of William Cecil.
 He was dismissed from both on a charge of immorality, but William Cecil later fully forgave him.
 Little is known of Florio's mother, she was a servant in the house of Cecil and John Aubrey confirms she was Italian, writing in his Brief Lives that Florio's Italian "father and mother flew from the Valtolin (region) to London for religion" reasons and Aubrey says "the information was from Florio's grandson, Mr. Molins".
-Furthermore, in First Fruits, John Florio asserted that when he arrived in London (at 19 years old), he didn't know the language and asked in Italian or French "where the post dwelt.
+Furthermore, in First Fruits, John Florio asserted that when he arrived in London (at 19 years old), he did not know the language and asked in Italian or French "where the Post dwelt".
 He later explained that he learnt the language by reading books.

 Michelangelo Florio then became Italian tutor to Lady Jane Grey and in the family of William Herbert, 1st Earl of Pembroke, father of Henry Herbert, 2nd Earl of Pembroke who would become the husband of Mary Sidney, sister of Philip Sidney.
 He dedicated a book to Henry Herbert and Jane Grey, his highest-ranking pupils: Regole de la lingua thoscana (Rules of the Tuscan language).
 Lady Jane Grey's youth, faith, and death affected him deeply and later, in seclusion, in Soglio, in Italian-speaking Switzerland, he wrote a book about her life, titled Historia de la vita e de la morte de L'Illlustriss.
 Signora Giovanna Graia, published later in 1607.
 In the preface of the book, the anonymous publisher explained that the original book was written "by his own hand by the author" and it was found "after his death, in the home of an honored and great benefactor."
-It is also explained that Michalangelo "would certainly have had this book published in that he had not been prevented from very cruel persecutions.
+It is also explained that Michelangelo "would certainly have had this book published in that he had not been prevented from very cruel persecutions.
 He in fact deposed it for fifty years in safe hands".
 He describes Lady Jane Grey as a martyr and innocent "saint".
 It is possible that he had witnessed some of the events surrounding her or had told her about the persecutions in Italy.